aritt0923/network_systems/README.md

 # Network Systems

 My Network Systems coursework, CU Boulder, Fall 2022

 Code is organized by programming assignment (PA).

-The directories start with the PA number because I'm lazy and I like tab completion.
+### PA 1

-PA 1 is a reliable UDP file transfer protocol that includes both server and client.
-It works, but there are some things I'd like to address if I have time.
+Reliable UDP file transfer protocol that includes both server and client.

-First, it's too much code.
-The client and server share (at a guess) over 500 lines of identical code, all of which should be moved to a third file.

-Second, the program works by reading the binary data from the file into a dynamically allocated array, out of which it copies the data over to a dynamically allocated two-dimensional array, where each row represents a complete UDP packet.
-Put simply, that doesn't make much sense.
-It was cumbersome to write, and more importantly, it's a terrible use of heap memory.
-The only advantage to this system is that it makes finding and resending dropped packets really easy.
-If you're writing this program yourself, just read the data from the file into the packets as you send them.
-Dropped packets can be delt with via a function that puts your file offset in the correct place for a given packet.
+##### Notes

+Too much code - only two files were allowed to be submitted for this assignment, a server and a client, so there is a ton of redundant code between them.
+The program could also make better use of heap memory.

+### PA 2

+Multi-threaded TCP server capable of serving requests in parallel.

+### PA 3

+Multi-threaded, caching, TCP proxy server.

+##### Notes

+Largely written on top of PA-2.
+The caching mechanism is a thread safe hash-table with linked list chaining.
+The head of each linked list contains a reader-writer semaphore that allows unlimited readers to simultainously access the list, but allows access to only one writer.

+### PA 4

+Meant to be a distributed file system, but is not complete.
+Probably not much useful code here.